olliegardner/seminar-roulette/timelog.md

 ### 19 Nov 2020

 - _2 hour_ Continued hacking away at the VM, trying to get it deploye for wider use.

+### 20 Nov 2020

+- _1 hour_ Continued working on getting the system deployed to the VM
+- _2 hour_ Created a dashboard and improved the look and feel of the system.